Icinga/icingaweb2-module-toplevelview/doc/91-Custom-Styling.md

 }
 ```

-## Dark fullscreen
+## Dark full screen

-When you open the TLV in fullscreen mode, background will be dark.
+When you open the TLV in full screen mode, background will be dark.

 ```less
 .fullscreen-layout {